Coordinator - Inspiring a Conservation Ethic

 Note: Part of the compensation will be provided in housing.
 The fellow will be housed in a four-room apartment in a house on D&R Greenway's Johnson Education Center campus.
 Heat, electric and gas are provided; the fellow will be responsible for phone, internet, cable.
 The house is surrounded by 70+ acres of parkland with walking trails, meadows, a stream and woods.

-- Development of health-related programming ideas and advancement of selected partnership programs for delivery at the Johnson Education Center and on D&R Greenway preserves.
-This may involve use of apps, securing speakers and preparing graphic presentations.
+1) Development of health-related programming and advancement of selected partnership programs for delivery at the Johnson Education Center and on D&R Greenway preserves.
+This will involve use of apps, securing speakers and preparing graphic presentations.

 What skills and qualifications do I need to be successful in this position?

 The fellow should feel comfortable in a challenging environment, and have the ability to be patient and engaging with people from all walks of life.

 The position requires a people person with a good sense of humor and ability to work collaboratively.
 Strong communication skills, excellent writing and presentation skills, as well as a high level of maturity when dealing with the public are a must.